-In turn these disjunctions create worker dissatisfaction in a number of ways, such as symbolic labour being undervalued; coping with the different (or non-existent) reward and punishment mechanisms, and the oscillation and mismatch between control and disciplinary regimes and the paradoxical, contradictory and confusing situations that arise; dealing with the stress of poor functioning systems and the negative consequences with respect to customer interaction and satisfaction; and experiencing alienation with respect to the opaque systems that perform as an algocracy.
-This is compounded by a lack of understanding on the part of employees about how their particular activities or actions feed into the operational parameters of the organisation as a whole, and about how individual actions that are digitally mediated or facilitated contribute to the organisation.
-In particular, there was a sense amongst workers that they operate as cogs within a machine rather than providing a service for customers.
-Such disengagement resonates with the observations of Danaher (2016a) and Sennett (1998: 109) of a lack of satisfaction in work as the worker is divorced from the motivation and reasoning for work.
+This in turn creates worker dissatisfaction in a number of ways, such as symbolic labour being undervalued; coping with the different (or non-existent) reward and punishment mechanisms and the oscillation and mismatch between control and disciplinary regimes and the paradoxical, contradictory and confusing situations that arise; dealing with the stress of poor functioning systems and the negative consequences with respect to customer interaction and satisfaction; and experiencing alienation with respect to the opaque systems that perform as an algorracy.
+Overall, there was a lack of understanding on the part of employees about how their particular activities or actions feed into the operational parameters of the organisation as a whole, and about how individual actions that are digitally mediated or facilitated contribute to the organisation.
+In particular, there was a sense that workers operate as cogs within a machine rather than providing a service for customers.
+Customer satisfaction is also being delegated to big data and algorithmic processing in order to understand 'customer behaviour' to drive sales and improve customer experience.
+The implication of such measures is that getting to know customers is no longer about face-to-face interactions and symbolic labour and more about efficiency and special offers.
+Moreover, the reliance on big data systems to manage customers means workers experiencing less chance to develop or exercise soft skills (or emotional labour) with customers (Baroccas and Levy 2016).
+Yet, face-to-face interactions do not disappear; they are still critical in the presentation of the service aspect of a retail store.